What is Jade?

 A number of other minerals and materials that are commonly cut and polished are easily confused with jade.
-All of these materials can have a color, luster and translucence that is very similar to jade - so similar that the average person is unable to recognize them.
-These materials are often used to manufacture cabochons, beads and other objects in the same style as jade.
+All of these materials can have a color, luster, and translucence that is very similar to jade - so similar that the average person is unable to recognize them.
+These materials are often used to manufacture cabochons, beads, and other objects in the same style as jade.
 They sometimes enter the market with and without disclosure.
 They are often marked with the name "jade" or with one of many misnomers.

 Serpentine occurs in a variety of wonderful translucent to nearly transparent green and yellowish green colors that look very much like jade.
 It is a metamorphic mineral that is often found in the same geographic areas and same types of rocks as jade.
 Serpentine is significantly softer than jade and also has a much lower specific gravity.

 Vesuvianite, also known as idocrase, is another jade look-alike that is very difficult to distinguish from jade without laboratory testing.
-It has similar hardness, specific gravity and physical appearance.
-It is not nearly as tough as jade and will break easier - but that requires destruction of the specimen.
+It has similar hardness, specific gravity, and physical appearance.
+Vesuvianite is not nearly as tough as jade and will break more easily - but that requires destruction of the specimen.

-Maw-Sit-Sit is a rock with a bright chrome green color mined in Myanmar.
+Maw Sit Sit is a rock with a bright chrome-green color mined in Myanmar.
 It has a very similar appearance to jade.
-It is composed of jadeite, albite and kosmochlor (a mineral related to jadeite).
-It is used to cut cabochons, beads and make small sculptures and is easily confused with jade.
+Maw sit sit is composed of jadeite, albite, and kosmochlor (a mineral related to jadeite).
+It is used to cut cabochons, beads, and make small sculptures, and is easily confused with jade.

 Aventurine is a trade name used for a green quartz that is often colored by fuchsite inclusions.
-These typically color the quartz a light to dark green color and produce some aventuresecent sparkle.
+These typically color the quartz a light to dark green color and produce some aventurescent sparkle.
 Aventurine is sometimes confused with jade.
 It is sometimes referred to by the misnomer of "Indian Jade."

 Most people immediately think of China as the source of jade and jade objects.
 China has always been an important producer of jade, a leading jade cutting center, jade consumer, and jade market.
-The only time dominance in any of these activities moved outside of China was between World War II and the early 1980s.
-At that time the Chinese government surpressed jade commerce and Hong Kong temporarily became the center of jade commerce.
+The only time dominance in these activities moved outside of China was between World War II and the early 1980s.
+At that time the Chinese government suppressed jade commerce, and Hong Kong temporarily became the center of jade commerce.

 Jade jewelry and jade artwork are extremely important in China.
 Jade is more important in China than the importance of diamonds in the United States.
-Per carat prices for the best imperial jade in China rivals the per carat price paid for diamonds in the United States.
+Per-carat prices for the best imperial jade in China rival the per-carat price paid for diamonds in the United States.

-Since prehistory jade has been used to make tools, weapons and important ornamental objects in Asia, Europe, Australia, the Americas, and numerous Pacific islands.
+Since prehistoric times, jade has been used to make tools, weapons, and important ornamental objects in Asia, Europe, Australia, North America, South America, and numerous Pacific islands.
 The toughness of jade made it an excellent material for making tools and weapons.